-General community stakeholders may be employed at other non-profit organizations that serve marginalized communities but may not be considered if their organization operates housing or services that are specifically for persons experiencing homelessness (shelter providers, permanent housing providers, etc.).
+General community stakeholders may be employed at other non-profit organizations that serve other communities or populations in need of support but may not be considered if their organization operates housing or services that are specifically for persons experiencing homelessness (shelter providers, permanent housing providers, etc.).
 These stakeholders may serve people experiencing homelessness in other ways, (legal advocacy, faith-based ministries, food pantries, etc.) so long as their focus is on serving marginalized communities.
 Organizational involvement is not a requirement to be elected to the Governance Board.